urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   "protected" modifier
     Allows access only to child classes, or to classes in same package "private" modifier
-    Allows access only to methods in the same class "public" modifier
+    Allows access only to methods in the same class, or inner classes "public" modifier
     Allows access to all packages in the program Access level can be extended by inherited classes (for example, overriding a private or protected method with a public one)